Skip to content

 • Junior mints GitHub App installation tokens on the host, not in the sandbox.

-• The injected lease is turn-scoped; it is not exposed as reusable long-lived auth inside the sandbox.
+• The host-side lease is bounded by the sandbox session and token expiry.
+It is not exposed as reusable long-lived auth inside the sandbox.

 • Capability scoping is mainly an accident-prevention layer: it keeps routine issue, contents, and pull-request workflows from minting broader write access than they need.